-- (a) present a satisfactory medical certificate - (b) submit a program of study to the Technician-Technologist Syllabus Committee; and - (c) present himself for interviews when requested.
+- (a) present a satisfactory medical certificate - (b) submit a program of study to the Technician-Technology Syllabus Committee; and - (c) be available for interviews when requested.

 "Program of Study" forms are available from the office of the Dean of Vocational and Technical Education.
-Application forms accompanied by a completed "Program of Study" should be submitted to the Registrar before May 1 of the year in which study is to commence.
+Application forms accompanied by a completed "Program of Study" should be submitted to the Registrar before May 1of the year in which study is to commence.